wasp-lang/wasp/web/docs/auth/social-auth/google.md

 Let's define the necessary authentication Routes and Pages.

-We can do it by adding the following code to the `main.wasp` file:
+Add the following code to your `main.wasp` file:

 <Tabs groupId="js-ts">
 <TabItem value="js" label="JavaScript">